 But if you want to stand out among other comedians (and have many more higher paying performing opportunities), being able to develop and deliver a clean stand-up comedy act that gets big laughs is yet another significant way to stand out like a sore thumb among other comedians.

-I have also been told (but cannot verify) that comedians with a clean act have a better chance of landing TV and film gigs than those that have a more adult act.
+I have also been informed that comedians with a clean act have a better chance of landing TV and film gigs than those that have a more adult act.
 The broader the audiences that any comedian can perform for, the more performing opportunities that are available.

-The bottom line is this: I want everyone who pursues stand-up comedy to be able to have the most opportunities possible.
+The bottom line is this: I want everyone who pursues stand-up comedy to be able to have the most opportunities for success possible.